Blepharoplasty or eyelid lift is one of the most common procedures offered at the Orbit Eye Centre in Calgary

-Upon completion of the procedure, all incisions will be closed with very fine stitches which will be removed at the two-week follow-up appointment at Orbit Eye Centre.
+Upon completion of the procedure, all incisions will be closed with very fine stitches which will be removed at the two-week follow-up appointment at Orbit Eye Centre in Calgary.

 After the sutures are removed, patients can resume their normal daily routines.
 The application of eye makeup is also allowed at this point.

 Some of the most common short-term side effects of Blepharoplasty surgery include eye-watering, sensitivity to light, small degree of discomfort, double vision and others.

 Those symptoms are short lived and will resolve over time.
 If any of the symptoms persist, our team of specialists at the Orbit Eye Centre will help in getting them resolved.

 The use of ice packs is recommended to help reduce swelling after the eyelid surgery.
 Cold compresses can be applied frequently through the day starting right after the surgery and for the first few days of recovery.